vishvAsa/AgamaH_vaiShNavaH/meta/articles/Agamas-SI-vaiShNavism/06_pAncharAtra_AGAMA_DOCTRINES.md

 PārS 1.76-77; IS.
 I 24.

 The Agama is also known as Siddhānta It is of four kinds, according to the nature of the deities to be worshipped.
-They are Agamasiddhanta, Mantrasiddhanta, Tantrasiddhanta and Tantrantar asiddhanta569 Another list mentions Mantrasiddhānia as the first to be followed by Agamasiddhanta570.
+They are Agamasiddhanta, Mantrasiddhanta, Tantrasiddhanta and Tantrantar asiddhanta569 Another list mentions

+Mantrasiddhānta as the first to be followed by Agamasiddhanta570.

 According to the Agamasiddhanta, worship is to be offered to the four vyūhas.
 Worship of Kesava, Nārāyana and others, representing the twelve forms of the Lord, comes under the Mantrasiddhänta.
 Worship of a single form is enjoined in the Tantrantarasiddhānta.
-The Tanträntar asiddhänta prescribes the worship of forms like Narasimha and others.571 The Hayagrivasamhita mentions that
+The Tanträntarasiddhänta prescribes the worship of forms like Narasimha and others.571

+The Hayagrivasamhita mentions that

 567 VS II.
 11, IS, XXI.
 554, Vide Pas 1.71, Colophon Ibid, Mbh.
 Santi ccclvin 63